FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ![](charts/chart36.png)

 ## Conclusion
-There are a lot of useful information that can be drawn based on the findings in this project, they are as follows:
+There are a lot of useful information that can be drawn based on the findings in this project, let's summarize the finding:
-1. Mainland China accounts for 98% of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89%
+1. Mainland China accounts for 98% of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89% whi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1Mzg4NTc2NywxMjM1MzM4OTMxLC0xNT
+eyJoaXN0b3J5IjpbLTE4NzQ0OTk5NjEsMTIzNTMzODkzMSwtMT
-MwMTQzNzIxLC0yMTA3MjgwOTYzLDU3Mzc4Mzg4OSwtNjAxNjAx
+UzMDE0MzcyMSwtMjEwNzI4MDk2Myw1NzM3ODM4ODksLTYwMTYw
-NjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5LC0xNDI2NjExMzgxLC
+MTYwLDE4MTc1NTAzOTEsMTE2MDE2MDQyOSwtMTQyNjYxMTM4MS
-0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5MjAyNDEzNzcsMTA1NzA3
+wtMTY5MDk5ODcwMSwtMjkyNDUzNjEsOTIwMjQxMzc3LDEwNTcw
-ODY3N119
+Nzg2NzddfQ==
 -->